-We recently purchased yet another piece of land.
+We recently purchased yet another piece of land — to potentially build a log home on.
 (More on that here.)

-As a result, we’ve been spending a significant amount of time deep in the middle of the woods walking the property lines and attempting to clear out a spot to put a house.
+As a result, Jim and I have been spending a significant amount of time deep in the middle of the woods walking the property lines and attempting to clear out a spot to put a house.

-But this time, we asked a couple of people “in the know” (like land surveyors and land developers) about the best way to prevent tick bites — because products with DEET just weren’t cutting it.
+But this time, we asked a couple of people “in the know” (like land surveyors and land developers) about the best tick repellent for humans — because products with DEET just weren’t cutting it for us.

 Permethrin has been documented thoroughly by the Department of Defense and is now used regularly by the U.S. Military.

 Following is everything we’ve learned firsthand about Permethrin tick spray, how it has worked for us so as a tick repellent & mosquito repellent, and where we buy it…

 These are some of the interesting things I’ve learned about the chemical Permethrin:

 - A synthetic pyrethroid insecticide rather than a true repellent, Permethrin works primarily by killing ticks on contact with the clothes and can provide high levels of protection against tick bites and mosquito bites.